sapaczb/Unreal-Engine-Style-Guide/README.md

 > ###### Snake_case
 >
 > Words can arbitrarily start upper or lowercase but words are separated by an underscore, e.g. `desert_Eagle`, `Style_Guide`, `a_Series_of_Words`.

-<a name="terms-var-prop"></a>
-##### Variables / Properties

-The words 'variable' and 'property' in most contexts are interchangable.
-If they are both used together in the same context however:

-<a name="terms-property"></a>
-###### Property
-Usually refers to a variable defined in a class.
-For example, if `BP_Barrel` had a variable `bExploded`, `bExploded` may be referred to as a property of `BP_Barrel`.

-When in the context of a class, it is often used to imply accessing previously defined data.

-<a name="terms-variable"></a>
-###### Variable
-Usually refers to a variable defined as a function argument or a local variable inside a function.

-When in the context of a class, it is often used to convey discussion about its definition and what it will hold.

-<a name="0"></a>
-## 0. Principles

-<a name="0.1"></a>
-### 0.1 All structure, assets, and code in any Unreal Engine 4 project should look like a single person created it, no matter how many people contributed

-Moving from one project to another should not cause a re-learning of style and structure.
-Conforming to a style guide removes unneeded guesswork and ambiguities.

-It also allows for more productive creation and maintenance as one does not need to think about style.
-Simply follow the instructions.
-This style guide is written with best practices in mind, meaning that by following this style guide you will also minimize hard to track issues.

-<a name="0.2"></a>
-### 0.2 Friends do not let friends have bad style

-If you see someone working either against a style guide or no style guide, try to correct them.
-Nobody likes to help untangle someone's Blueprint spaghetti or deal with assets that have names they can't understand, so please; follow this guide!

-If you are helping someone whose new to the project, and comes from working with a different style, please be patient, and give them time to adapt.

 <a name="00"></a>
 ## 00. Globally Enforced Opinions